MicrosoftDocs/sql-docs/docs/relational-databases/native-client-odbc-table-valued-parameters/uses-of-odbc-table-valued-parameters.md

 ## Retrieving Table-Valued Parameter Metadata for a Prepared Statement
  In this scenario, an application uses SQLNumParameters and SQLDescribeParam to retrieve metadata for table-valued parameters.

  The IPD field SQL_CA_SS_TYPE_NAME is used to retrieve the type name for the table-valued parameter.
-The IPD fields SQL_CA_SS_TYPE_SCHEMA_NAME and SQL_CA_SS_TYPE_CATALOG_NAME are used to retrieve its catalog and schema, respectively.
+The IPD fields SQL_CA_SS_SCHEMA_NAME and SQL_CA_SS_CATALOG_NAME are used to retrieve its catalog and schema, respectively.

  Table type definitions and table-valued parameters must be in the same database.
-SQLSetDescField will report an error if an application sets SQL_CA_SS_TYPE_CATALOG_NAME when using table-valued parameters.
+SQLSetDescField will report an error if an application sets SQL_CA_SS_CATALOG_NAME when using table-valued parameters.

- SQL_CA_SS_TYPE_CATALOG_NAME and SQL_CA_SS_TYPE_SCHEMA_NAME can also be used to retrieve the catalog and schema associated with CLR user-defined type parameters.
-SQL_CA_SS_TYPE_CATALOG_NAME and SQL_CA_SS_TYPE_SCHEMA_NAME are alternatives to the existing type specific catalog schema attributes for CLR UDT types.
+ SQL_CA_SS_CATALOG_NAME and SQL_CA_SS_SCHEMA_NAME can also be used to retrieve the catalog and schema associated with CLR user-defined type parameters.
+SQL_CA_SS_CATALOG_NAME and SQL_CA_SS_SCHEMA_NAME are alternatives to the existing type specific catalog schema attributes for CLR UDT types.

  An application uses SQLColumns to retrieve column metadata for a table-valued parameter in this scenario, too, because SQLDescribeParam does not return metadata for the columns of a table-valued parameter column.